 Plants react to various environmental stresses by employing several innate defensive mechanisms (Sudan et al. 2018).
 Such defensive mechanisms may or may not produce visible morphological and physiological symptoms.
 Most of the plant's defense mechanisms are mediated by several inter-linked pathways involving numerous stress-responsive genes, enzymes and associated cofactors (Sudan et al. 2018).
-Micronutrients are required by the plants for their growth in quantities ranging between 0.05-100 ppm (Lohry et al. 2007), but when present in excess within the tissues, these micronutrients can cause various physiological disorders leading to decline in crop productivity (Kennelly et al. 2012).
+Boron isrequired by the plants for their growth in quantities ranging between 0.2-800 ppm (Lohry et al. 2007), but when present in excess within the tissues, it can cause various physiological disorders leading to decline in crop productivity.

 Boron is an essential micronutrient for plants (Brdar-Jokanovic, 2020).
 It is involved in the maintenance of integrity and rigidity of cell wall, RNA and carbohydrate metabolism, transport of sugars and other molecules (Blevins et al. 1998, Reid et al. 2004) and in the transportation of molecules across the membrane (Blevins et al. 1998).
 Boron application to the soil is usually avoided as this element is normally present in sufficient amount in the soil.
-Boron is however many times added to cultivation areas in irrigation water (Cayton 1985).
-Plants take up the insoluble boron in the form of boric acid (Dordas et al. 2000).
+Boron is however many times added to cultivation areas in irrigation water (Vera et.al 2023).
+Plants take up the insoluble boron in the form of boric acid (Matthes et al. 2020).
 Being a micronutrient, plants require only 3 ppm of boron.
 Following evaporation of soil water, boric acid accumulates in the soil and often forms a part of the soil crust (Ashgre et al. 2014).
-This high concentration of boron becomes toxic to plants, particularly in arid regions and near volcanic zones (Cayton 1985).
+This high concentration of boron becomes toxic to plants, particularly in arid regions and near volcanic zones (Vera et.al 2023).
 Boron when taken up in excess, leads to chlorosis, leaf burn, reduced growth and ultimately reduction in yield (Rossener et al. 2006, Brdar-Jokanovic, 2020).